nidorx/ecs-lua/README.md

    Use this step to run systems that perform updates on things related to the camera and user interface.

    **IMPORTANT!** Only run light systems here, as the screen design and the processing of the next frame will only happen after the completion of this step.
 If it is necessary to make transformations on world objects (interpolations, complex calculations), use the TRANSFORM step

+### Cleaning phase

+At the end of each step, as long as there is dirt, Roblox-ECS sanitizes the environment.

+In order to increase performance and maintain the determinism of the simulation, changes that modify the organization of the environment (change in chunks) are applied only in this phase.

+At this stage, the following procedures are performed, in that order

+1. **Removing entities**
+   - If during the execution of the step your system requests the removal of an entity from the world, Roblox-ECS clears the data of that entity in memory but does not immediately remove the entity from Chunk, it only marks the entity for removal, which happens at the moment current (cleaning phase)
+2. **Changing the entity's archetype**
+   - Entities are grouped in chunk based on their archetype (types of existing components).
+When you add or remove components from an entity you are modifying its archetype, which should modify the chunk of that entity.
+When this happens, Roblox-ECS starts to work internally with a copy of that entity, without removing it from the original chunk.
+This chunk change only occurs during this cleaning phase
+3. **Creation of new entities**
+   - When a new entity is added to the world by its systems, Roblox-ECS houses that entity in specific chunks of new entities, and only at that moment these entities are copied to their definitive chunk
+4. **Invocation of the systems "enter" method**
+   - After cleaning the environment, Roblox-ECS invokes the enter method for each entity that has been added (or that has undergone component changes and now matches the signature expected by some system)

 ## Roblox-ECS